Before you can create (or remove) an app, ensure your CLI is authenticated into the workspace you want to develop in. You can do so with the

 slack create my-welcome-bot-app -t https://github.com/slack-samples/deno-welcome-bot -b main

 slack uninstall command.
-Then, choose the workspace you want to uninstall the app from.
+Then, choose the workspace you want to remove the app from.

 Choose a workspace my-workspace T123ABC456 my-app U123ABC456 ❗ Danger zone!
 Uninstalling your app will also delete: - the app, workflows, and functions from this workspace - all app data and datastores from this workspace ❓ Are you sure you want to uninstall?
 Yes 🏠 Workspace uninstall Uninstalled the app "my-app" from workspace "workspace" 📚 App Manifest Deleted the app manifest for "my-app" from workspace "workspace" 🏘️ Installed Workspaces There are no workspaces with the app installed

 Check out more about how to configure your app via the manifest.
-You can also start building functions to perform some logic, chain them together in workflows, then invoke those workflows by building triggers.
+You can also start building functions to perform some logic, chain them together in workflows, and create triggers to invoke those workflows.